-In order to proceed to Part C, a candidate must achieve an Upper Second Class or higher in the combined classification of Parts A and B, together with a weighted average of 59.5 or higher in their Part B assessments.
+In order to proceed to Part C, a candidate must achieve an upper second class standard or better in Part B alone, with a weighted average of 59.5 or higher in their Part B assessments.

 Candidates successfully completing Part C will receive a separate classification based on their University Standardised Marks in Part C papers.